Complete One-Loop Corrections to $e^+ e^-\rightarrow{\tilde{\chi}}_1^0 {\tilde{\chi}}_1^0 h^0$ for Different Scenarios: Radiative Corrections

-The soft (IR) divergences in the $\mathcal{M}_{virt}$ originate from the contributions of virtual photon exchange in loops \cite{r28}.
-These soft (IR) divergencies can be cancelled by the real photon bremsstrahlung corrections in the soft photon limit in which the cross-section for real photon emission \cite{r29} is proportional to the Born cross-section,
+The soft IR divergences in the $M_{virtual}$ originate from the contributions of virtual photon exchange in loops \cite{r22}.
+These soft (IR) divergences can be cancelled by the real photon bremsstrahlung corrections in the soft photon limit.
+The real photonic emission process:

-where $\delta_{soft}$ is the QED correction factor from real bremsstra- hlung in the soft--photon approximation.
-The real photonic corrections are induced by the process